-Applications should be submitted to the Yellow-eyed Penguin Trust Office by 5pm Wednesday 25 September 2019.
-Please contact the Office on 03 479 0011 or email enquiries@yeptrust.org.nz with any questions or comments.
+Applications should be submitted to the Yellow-eyed Penguin Trust Office by 5pm Friday 13 May 2022.
+Please contact the Office on 03 479 0011 or email generalmanager@yeptrust.org.nz with any questions or comments.

 Name:

 Home address:

 Street number & name:

 Suburb

 City & Postcode

-Birth Date (must be age 18-25 before 01/10/2013):
+Birth Date (must be age 18-25 before 01/10/2021):

 Contact Details:

 Home phone number:

 Cell phone number:

 Email:

-Education

 Education:

 Most Recent School/College:

-Field of Study: Dates Attended:
+Field of Study:

+Dates Attended:

 Dates Attended.

 How did you hear about the Emerging Leader Trustee Opportunity?

 Please summarise why you want to serve as an Emerging Leader Trustee (maximum 150 words)

-Briefly describe any relevant experience (i.e. education, volunteer, other) that you fee would assist you with serving as a Trustee: I

-Would assist you with serving as a Trustee.

-What would you hope to achieve by serving as the Emerging Leader Trustee on the Yel loweyed Penguin Trust Board?
-You may include personal or professional goals for yourse

-outcomes from the work you will contribute towards.
+Briefly describe any relevant experience (i.e. education, volunteer, other) that you feel would assist you with serving as a Trustee: What would you hope to achieve by serving as the Emerging Leader Trustee on the Yellow-eyed Penguin Trust Board?
+You may include personal or professional goals for yourself or outcomes from the work you will contribute towards. yourself of outcomes from the work you will contribute towards.
+Referee #1 (List a person, not related to you, who you have known for at least one year.)
+Name, Email, Phone: Referee # 2 (List a person, not related to you, who you have known for at least one year.)
+Name, Email, Phone: Please attach a resume.

-Reference #1

-(List a person, not related to you, who you have known for at least one year.)

-Name, Email, Phone:

-Reference # 2

-(List a person, not related to you, who you have known for at least one year.)

-Name, Email, Phone:

-Please attach a resume.

-I ICASC ALLACIT A TESUITIE.

-Please attach a brief cover letter.
+• Please attach a brief cover letter.